 The last thing the world needs is more oil.
 Like other fossil fuels, our reliance on oil is fueling climate change, polluting priceless landscapes and costing billions of dollars.
-Fossil fuel companies and Trump himself are fighting to keep oil on life support, but we’re fighting back.
+Fossil fuel companies—and even some of our elected leaders—are fighting to keep oil on life support, but we’re fighting back.

 © Roengrit Kongmuang / Greenpeace

 Environmental pollution goes hand in hand with oil drilling.